rlucioni/cyclebot/README.md

 ## Design

 MLB operates an API that provides live data feeds of every game. cyclebot polls these streams.
-It looks for plays with a high "captivating index," a stat meant to indicate how interesting a given play is, and also keeps a record of every player's batting performance.
+It looks for plays with a high "captivating index," a stat meant to indicate how interesting a given play is.
+It also monitors every player's batting and pitching performances.
 The bot makes a best effort to locate and share interesting highlight videos using a separate MLB content API.
-It also sends alerts when a player is nearing the cycle.
+It also sends alerts as players approach notable achievements.
+These include cycles, no-hitters, and complete-game shutouts.